Stevieag/stevieag.github.io/_posts/2024-12-09-Google-Cloud-Scheduler-with-Terraform.markdown

 For more comprehensive monitoring:
 *   Implement Cloud Monitoring alerts for job failures
-*   Set up Stackdriver notifications for real-time updates
+*   Set up Cloud Monitoring notifications for real-time updates
 *   Create custom dashboards to visualize job execution metrics
 *   Use detailed logging in scheduled tasks for easier troubleshooting
 *   Consider implementing error handling and retry mechanisms for improved resilience